 Photographer Diana Jarvis shares her Cool Place

-Having grown up in a fairly flat, inland county, I’ve always been strangely intoxicated by the exoticism and allure of the seaside and nowhere is this more acute than on the furthest reaches of the northeastern English coast.
+Having grown up in a fairly flat, inland county, I’ve always been strangely intoxicated by the exoticism and allure of the seaside and nowhere is this more acute than on the furthest reaches of northeastern England and along its spectacular coastline.

 Diana is a freelance travel and outdoors photographer who works for a range of commercial and editorial clients.
 She’s no stranger to early mornings in the pursuit of beautiful light on interesting landforms.
 You can see more of her work at Diana Jarvis Photography

 All images by Diana Jarvis